-A new JAMA study finds that one in three FDA drugs approved between 2001 and 2010 have safety risks detected only after they were approved.
+A new JAMA study finds that one in three novel therapeutics approved by the FDA between 2001 and 2010 have safety risks detected only after they were approved.
 The study authors make a compelling case that to ensure patient safety the FDA should be monitoring drugs throughout their lifetime.
 Often safety issues do not arise until several years after drugs are approved.

-For the study, the researchers analyzed more than 200 drugs.
-Three of them were taken off the market, and the FDA acted to address drug safety issues for 32 percent of them, in many cases as much as four years or longer after their approval.
+For the study, the researchers analyzed 222 novel therapeutics, including 183 pharmaceuticals and 39 biologics).
+Most of them were for the treatment of cancer, hematology and infectious disease.
+Three of the drugs were taken off the market.
+The FDA acted to address drug safety issues for 71 (32 percent) of them, in many cases as much as four years or longer after their approval.
 In 61 cases, the FDA required serious “black box” warnings on the packaging for the drugs.

 The FDA only approves drugs that are found to be safe and effective, generally based on clinical trials.
 But, the Washington Post reports that often relatively few patients are involved in these trials, and these patients are not representative of the general population.
 Safety issues often arise only after large numbers of people take the medications.